daimonie/selfconsistentcapacitivegreen/README.md

 	python >> import pip
 	python >> print pip.pep425tags.get_supported()
 to output the support version.
 Currently, it is c27-c27m-win32 on my home desktop.

+Note that the windows version becomes very slow if the powershell isn't kept active?